Every parent knows how tough raising a kid can be. You may know what’s best for them, but how do you get them to understand that?

 Keeping books around the house also encourages learning.
-Children are more likely to pick up books, explore new interests, and express themselves creatively.
+Reading books encourages children to explore new interests and to express themselves creatively.

 Give Your Children Agency

 At our home, my elementary-aged children enjoy art, LEGOs, and cooking.
-Some of my favorite things are listening to my children self-initiate LEGO builds, kitchen experiments, and artistic crafts.
-They’re always so proud of their creations.
+Some of my most cherished moments are listening to my children self-initiate LEGO builds, kitchen experiments, and artistic crafts.
+My children are always so proud of their creations.
 They often ask for pictures to be taken of their designs and shared online with family and friends.

-We encourage this learning behavior by allowing our children to make messes and use art supplies without our supervision.
-We’ve set rules for where they can play and explore with messy materials and where they cannot, and because they appreciate this freedom, they follow and respect the rules.
+We encourage this learning behavior by allowing our children to make messes and use art supplies without parental supervision.
+We’ve set rules for where they can play and explore with messy materials and where they cannot, and because they appreciate this freedom, they follow and respect our established rules.

-Our children’s education is critical to their success as an adult.
+A child’s education is critical to success as an adult.
 Even currently unmotivated youngsters can grow to love learning.
-Expose your kids to learning opportunities, cultivate the best environment and allow them the independence to explore their interests.
+Expose your kids to learning opportunities, cultivate the best environment, and allow enough independence for your children to explore personal interests.

 Jenny is a retired teacher.
 During her time with students, she saw firsthand just how plugged in they were.
 She made it her goal to encourage her students to unplug and get outside, and she continues that pursuit now for people of all ages through her site to end Nature-Deficit Disorder (NDD).